dilipthelip/LearnCassandra/README.md

 ```

 # Snitch:
-Snitch is what cassandra uses to get the understanding of **Cassandra**.
+Snitch is what cassandra uses to gain an understanding of **Cassandra** environment.

-It used to efficiently route requests and it is consulted when storing multiple copies of the data.
+It is used to efficiently route requests and it is consulted when storing multiple copies of the data.

-**SimpleSnitch:** - The Simplesnitch is suitable for development and single data center deployments.
+**SimpleSnitch:** - The Simplesnitch is the default one and  suitable for development and single data center deployments.
-**GossipingPropertyFileSnitch** - This is the protocol cassandra uses to talk to one another and keep everyone up to date on the state of the cluster.This snitch uses a property file in each node to describe that nodes location.Then the nodes gossip with each other.
+**GossipingPropertyFileSnitch** - This is the protocol cassandra uses to talk to one another and keep everyone up to date on the state of the cluster.This snitch uses a property file in each node to describe that nodes location.Then the nodes gossip with each other.A snitch like can tell you when nodes are in different rack.
 **PropertyFileSnitch** - The entire topolgy is defined in a single property file.

 Cloud and Other infrastuctures have their own snitch of their own.